Keirua/smslists/README.md

 insights.

-These individuals, of whom there are tens of millions worldwide, are paragons of perseverance, survival and success against the life's most challenging odds.
+These individuals, of whom there are tens of millions worldwide, are paragons of perseverance, survival and success against life's most challenging odds.
 These are who we must code for.